fenix01/cheatengine-library/README.md

     LOADLIBRARY
 - scan the memory to find specific addresses

+1.2.0:
+	the memory scanner is now fully supported
+	+added a memory scanner example for c# and delphi +added new functions :
+		INewScan, IConfigScanner, IResetTable, IRemoveRecord, IActivateRecord,
+		IApplyFreeze, ISetValue, IInitFoundList, IResetValues, IRebaseAddressList,
+		IGetBinarySize
+	-removed :
+		IResetScripts, IRemoveScript, IActivateScript, IRegisterScanDoneCallback,
+		IInitializeFoundList, IDeinitMemoryScanner
+	*updated :
+		IInitMemoryScanner, INextScan
+	*updated the lazarus memory scanner example
+	*updated all wrappers (c#, delphi, c++)

 1.1.0:
-- adding the memory scanner

-1.0.1 :
-- adding a c#wrapper and a c# example
+    this version is an alpha release of the memory scanner +added a new set of functions to controls the memory scanner and the virtual cheat table :
+		IAddAddressManually, IGetValue, IInitMemoryScanner, IDeinitMemoryScanner, IFirstScan,
+		INextScan, ICountAddressesFound, IRegisterScanDoneCallback, IInitializeFoundList, IGetAddress

 1.0.0 :
-- adding the compiled library in the release page
-- adding a dll directory for anyone who wants to customize this dll
-- adding a wrapper directory that contains headers for various programming languages. (c++, delphi, c#)
-- adding a c++ example to call the dll
+    +added the compiled library in the release page +added a dll directory for anyone who wants to customize this dll +added a wrapper directory that contains headers for various programming languages. (c++, delphi, c#) +added a c++ example to call the dll
-- adding a new function to the library to remove a script
+    +added a new API : RemoveScript

 0.9.9 :
-- adding the source code for cheatengine-library
-- starting the cheat engine library project
+    started the cheat engine library project
+	+added the source code for the cheatengine-library +API : IGetProcessList, IOpenProcess, IResetScripts, IAddScript, IActivateScript

 Where should I begin ?